tatianegercina/FinTech/01-Lesson-Plans/11-Classification/Supplemental/StudentGuide.md

 <details>
 <summary>
-Why am I getting a value error for my continuous data?</summary>
+Why am I getting a value error for continuous data?</summary>

 Are you running a Logistic Regression model and keep getting an error like the one below?